-OMAS assists local communities throughout California to make the best possible case to the Department of Defense for the retention of military facilities during rounds of base closures.
+OMAS assists local communities throughout California to make the best possible case to the federal Department of Defense for the retention of military facilities during rounds of base closures.
 OMAS also provides leadership on statewide issues relating to military base retention and the aerospace industry.

 OMAS helps implement both conversion and retention grant programs in support of communities adjacent to bases.
 It helps maximize defense and aerospace industry contracts and jobs of benefit to California.
-It facilitates Department of Defense partnerships involving federal, state, local, and private sector members, and promotes energy co-generation projects as well as public-private ventures and privatization of base services.
-More information can be found at: http://134.186.46.107/about/.
+It facilitates federal Department of Defense partnerships involving federal, state, local, and private sector members, and promotes energy cogeneration projects as well as public-private ventures and privatization of base services.
+More information on OMAS may be found at: http://134.186.46.107/about/.